 GSSW Ph.D.
 Program appeal procedures are based on processes outlined in the University of Denver Graduate Policy Manual.
 Additional details regarding the appeal process outside of GSSW are described in this manual.
-The manual is available on-line at http://bulletin.du.edu/graduate/gradpolicy
+The manual is available on-line at at http://bulletin.du.edu/graduate/academic-requirements-policies-and-procedures/